Two times the punch

 “Since most of these were produced in the late '90s, you run into what we call ‘end of shelf life,’ where the motors and such are no longer reliable,” said former Army colonel John Weinzettle, now a program manager in Raytheon’s Advanced Missile Systems business.

 An upgrade becomes even more urgent considering how quickly threats are evolving around the world.
-“Adversaries are already equipped with long-range weapons that could inflict substantial damage at distances beyond the Army’s striking power,” Weinzettle said.
+“Adversaries are already equipped with precision strike weapons that could inflict substantial damage at distances beyond the Army’s striking power,” Weinzettle said.

-Raytheon’s new long-range weapon will engage targets at distances up to 499 kilometers.
+Raytheon’s new precision strike weapon will engage targets at distances up to 499 kilometers.
 The DeepStrike missile is primarily meant to attack fixed ground locations, like helicopter staging areas or hardened bunkers.

 Because current missiles have restrictions in size, payload effectiveness and range, a simple life-extension program cannot address long-term threats.